-The predominance of trees and green spaces on most residential streets, combined to the vitality of the local commercial streets and neighborhood areas, largely contribute to the quality of life of the residents.
+The predominance of trees and green spaces on most residential streets, combined to the vitality of the local commercial streets and neighborhood areas, largely contribute to the quality of life of the local residents.

-The Canadian Northern Railway and then both the Canadian National Railway and the Canadian Pacific Railway contributed to the economic development of the territory we now refer to as Ahuntsic-Cartierville since January 1st, 2002.
+The Canadian Northern Railway and then both the Canadian National Railway and the Canadian Pacific Railway contributed to the economic development of the territory we now refer to as Ahuntsic-Cartierville borough since January 1st, 2002.

 The two commuter railway lines were transferred to AMT in 1996, AMT being the organization that now operates Montreal commuter rail and express bus services all over the Greater Montreal area.
 Railways that also created a physical barrier between the two territories, Ahuntsic in the East and Cartierville in the West.

-The borough offers a large network of roads, several bus lines and three metro stations in Ahuntsic, that is Henri-Bourassa, Sauvé and Crémazie also in Villeray-Saint-Michel-Parc-Exension, but none in Cartierville.
+The borough offers a large network of roads, several bus lines and three metro stations in Ahuntsic, that is Henri-Bourassa, Sauvé and Crémazie also located in Villeray-Saint-Michel-Parc-Exension, but none in Cartierville.

 Unfortunately for the residents, but fortunately for the commuters, the local system of roads and public transport places both territories in the heart of two major and busy networks, the Autoroute/Highway 15 that runs north-south and the Autoroute/Highway 40 that runs east-west.

-Floods may happen when the snow melts in the spring, during a period of heavy rain or when a dam breaks.
+Floods may happen when the snow melts in the Spring, during a period of heavy rain or when a dam breaks.
 As a result, the municipal authorities are always monitoring the water levels of the Back River and having evacuation plans ready.